marlonecobos/nichevol/README.md

 The following lines of code will help to get example data prepared for demonstrating the usage of **nichevol**.
-These data were used in an article in which the methods implemented in **nichevol** were proposed, ilustrated, and explained (see Owens et al. in review).
-These data are included in the package, so its use if straitforward.
+These data were used in an article in which the methods implemented in **nichevol** were proposed, illustrated, and explained (see Owens et al. in review).
+These data are included in the package, so its use if straightforward.

 ``` r
 # variable at coarse resolution to be used as example only